 \subsection{Accumulation Errors Start at Higher Precision Bits}

-Our key idea is that if nondeterminism of training between GPU types occurs due to floating-point operations, then any error will initially be introduced in the lower bits.
-Suppose that both $\mathrm{trainer}$ and $\mathrm{auditor}$ train at a \textit{higher} floating-point (e.g. $b_{tr}=64$) precision than the client's target model precision (e.g. $b_{m}=32$) and then periodically \textit{round} (e.g. $b_{r}=32$) after intermediate computation steps (e.g. a convolution layer).
-One might hope that this will ``erase" the errors due to nondeterminism, and prevent them from accumulating. \Cref{tab:floating_point_a} (Row 1) provides a toy example of how error in higher precision arithmetic is erased when rounding the result to lower precision.

-Unfortunately, simply rounding to the nearest FP32 after each computation during training is not sufficient for eliminating nondeterminism.
+Our key idea is that if nondeterminism of training between GPU types occurs due to FP operations, then any error will initially be introduced in the lower bits.
+Suppose that both $\mathrm{trainer}$ and $\mathrm{auditor}$ train at a \textit{higher} FP (e.g., $b_{tr}=64$) precision than the client's target model precision (e.g., $b_{m}=32$) and then periodically \textit{round} (e.g., $b_{r}=32$) after intermediate computation steps (e.g., a convolution layer).
+One might hope that this will ``erase" the errors due to nondeterminism, and prevent them from accumulating.
+Unfortunately, simply rounding to the nearest FP32 after each computation during training is insufficient for determinism.
 The problem is due to rounding errors that straddle the \textit{rounding boundary}.
 Consider Case A in Figure~\ref{fig:rounding}, which shows a divergence in the output of a computation using FP64 on two different GPUs.
-Because the outputs of GPU 1 and 2 are on different sides of the boundary, rounding to the nearest FP32 results in rounding to different values, introducing error. \Cref{tab:floating_point_a} (Row 2) provides a toy example of how error in higher precision arithmetic might transfer to the lower precision rounded result.
+Because the outputs of GPU 1 and 2 are on different sides of the boundary, rounding to the nearest FP32 results in different values, introducing error.

-What if the $\mathrm{trainer}$ records their rounding choice (e.g. up, down, none) for every intermediate computation?
+What if the $\mathrm{trainer}$ records their rounding choice (e.g., up, down, none) for every intermediate computation?
 The $\mathrm{auditor}$ could then copy the $\mathrm{trainer}$'s choice, and therefore round to the exact same value and successfully control for nondeterminism.
-However, as we show in Case~B in Figure~\ref{fig:rounding}, the $\mathrm{auditor}$ should not copy the $\mathrm{trainer}$'s behavior for every output.
+However, the $\mathrm{auditor}$ should not copy the $\mathrm{trainer}$'s behavior for every output (see Cases B \& C, Figure~\ref{fig:rounding}).
 If a computation output on GPU~1 is too close to the rounded value, then it is possible that GPU~2 is also close in distance but from the opposite direction.
 In this case, the $\mathrm{auditor}$ should ignore the $\mathrm{trainer}$'s choice.
 We therefore need to introduce a threshold $\tau$ under which the $\mathrm{trainer}$ does not record their rounding choice.